NCTU-Math-Software/final_project-chen-yu-ye/README.md

 ## Why we need the function "bigMul"?

-Since in bigMod, when two number multiple each other, the result might be too big for computer can handle.
+In bigMod, when two number multiple each other, the result might be too big for computer can handle.

 When we calculate 10000001^2, we get 100000020000001 which is obviously right,but when calculate 100000001^2, we get 10000000200000000 which is obviously wrong.